OmarShawky1/ACU/README.md

 * For the explanation, check [Networking Explanation](./README-Explanation.md#networking)

-1. @Students networking options are limited to studying channels and general mentorship (in the category MENTORSHIP).
+1. @Student networking options are limited to studying channels and general mentorship (in the category MENTORSHIP).
-2. @Trusted networking options are like @Students but extend to their exclusive channels.
+2. @Trusted networking options are like @Student but extend to their exclusive channels.
 3. For beginners, pick an interactive channel where you can collaborate with others. internships, ps-grinding.
 For more advanced members, tackle questions in Q&A, especially life-after-grad.

 #### Mentorship